 If you are emailing files to a non-Korean, you should be aware that .HWP files may be completely useless to them, for two reasons.
 This may shock you, but remember, Hangeul–the computer program by Hancom, I mean–is a specifically Korean program, and not really used anywhere else except by Koreans abroad.
 (In fact, I know a number of Koreans who dislike the program and refuse to work with it, since it lacks many important functions available in most modern word processors.)
 But more importantly, if someone does not have Hancom’s software installed, then your HWP file is impossible to open… and thus useless.

-When you are sending files to people, the burden of file compatibility is on you.
-You cannot make any assumptions about file format accessibility.
-Therefore, you need to consider the norms that exist online; while it is normal to send a Korean file to a fellow Korean in HWP format, it is plain stupid to send that file to a non-Korean, and expect them to bear the burden of file compatibility.
+Therefore, when you are sending files to people, the burden of file compatibility is on you.
+You cannot make any assumptions about file format accessibility, and cannot just assume people will do whatever they need to in order to access a file format they’ve never seen before, or which is difficult to open on their computer.
+You must consider the norms that exist online; while it is normal and acceptable to send a Korean file to a fellow Korean in HWP format, if you’re sending the file to a non-Korean it simply is now.

 (Surprising examples of this stupidity are easy to find: several universities put job application forms on their websites in HWP, while advertising job positions to people abroad.)
 Likewise, in some word processors, the .DOCX format is not handled well.
 (The OpenOffice software I use in Linux, the best word processor software for that OS, doesn’t handle it perfectly, for example.)